AmazingApps/Amazing-Windows-Apps/en/README.md

 1. Modified or cracked versions of an app, such as unofficial ad-free versions which can provide a better user experience than the original versions.
 This rule does not apply to modifications permitted by the open-source license.
 2. Apps that are useful only in limited areas, such as NPR One and IME.
 3. Apps that are incompatible with 64-bit OS.
+4. Apps that mainly concentrate on attacking and/or hacking.

 Apps that can be categorized in multiple ways are categorized by what they are intended for; A note will be provided for compatibility issues of some very individual apps.